If you find yourself wondering – Can a young Chartered Accountant start a Forensic Accounting Business / Practice then this article is for YOU.

 International experience is worth its weight in gold, and it gives you the opportunity to travel and experience the world while earning an income.

-When I decided to leave PwC for a new career opportunity, I joined a start-up forensic accounting company based in Cape Town.
+I decided to leave PwC for a new career opportunity and joined a start-up forensic accounting company based in Cape Town.
 It was here that I gained my first valuable insight into getting a business up and running.

 When the business was still in its early operational years, I acted as a General Manager.
 However, I found myself to be a jack of all trades, but a master of none.